Greensboro Grasshoppers

 The Greensboro Grasshoppers are a Minor League Baseball team based in Greensboro, North Carolina.
 They are members of the South Atlantic League and are the High-A affiliate of the Pittsburgh Pirates.
 They play their home games at First National Bank Field, which opened in 2005 and seats 7,499 fans.

-The team's logo was changed to a Grasshopper prior to the inaugural season at the new ballpark.
-Fans selected the name "Guilford" (Greensboro's county's name) for the team's mascot, a giant grasshopper.
-Prior to that, all home games for the Hornets and Bats were held at World War Memorial Stadium, just northeast of downtown Greensboro.
+Prior to 2005, the team nickname was the Hornets (1979-1993) and the Bats (1994-2004); all home games were held at World War Memorial Stadium, just northeast of downtown Greensboro.
+The team's nickname and logo were changed to Grasshoppers to coincide with the inaugural season at the new ballpark.
+Fans selected the name "Guilford" (an homage to the county in which Greensboro is located) for the team's mascot, a giant grasshopper.

 History

 Greensboro has fielded professional teams since the early 1900s, in several different leagues.
 Early on, the nickname Greensboro Patriots was applied to those teams, in reference to the Battle of Guilford Court House.

 There were a few false starts.
 In 1902 local cotton broker Leon J. Brandt fielded a Greensboro team in the North Carolina League, but the league failed in mid-season.
-The Virginia-North Carolina League of 1905 included the Greensboro Framers franchise, also owned by Brandt.
+The Virginia-North Carolina League of 1905 included the Greensboro Farmers franchise, also owned by Brandt.
 The league completed its season but disbanded thereafter.

 The Greensboro Patriots joined the Carolina Association as charter members in 1908 and began a run of 10 straight seasons in pro ball.
 The league was reorganized as the North Carolina Association for 1913 and renamed itself the North Carolina State League in 1916.
 The league played one more season and then disbanded after 1917.
 By then, America's involvement in World War I was well under way, and many minor leagues folded after 1917.

 With peacetime, interest in professional baseball and the minor leagues revived.
 The Greensboro Patriots were revived as well, joining the newly formed Piedmont League in 1920, winning its inaugural championship.
 The Patriots also won the league title in 1926.
 In 1930, the club began a five-year affiliation with the St. Louis Cardinals.

 After the Cardinals contract expired, the franchise transferred to Asheville Tourists in 1935.
 Five years later, minor league ball returned to Greensboro for a couple of years, with another Piedmont League entry called the Greensboro Red Sox, which played during 1941–1942.

 After the Piedmont League years, another Greensboro team operated in the Carolina League during 1945–1968.
 The club was known variously as the Patriots (1945–1951), the Greensboro Pirates (1952–1954), the Patriots again (1955–1957), the Greensboro Yankees (1958–67), and the Patriots once again (1968).
 Following the 1968 season, Greensboro dropped out of professional ball for the next ten years, during a time when minor league baseball had lost popularity.
 That situation would start to change for the better in the late 1970s, and Greensboro would benefit from it.